Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/index.rst

 Matrix
 ------

-**NOTE:** The matrix implementation in this package will recieve a large overhaul in the future.
+**NOTE:** The matrix implementation in this package is being updated for a more intuitive interface.

 The matrix module provides adaptive storage for two-dimensional floating-point matrices, with automatic conversion between dense and sparse formats based on size and sparsity characteristics.